Peter Kováčik

-Peter Kováčik (born 1 December 2001) is a Slovak professional footballer who plays as a right midfielder or right-back for Niké Liga club Železiarne Podbrezová.
+Peter Kováčik (born 1 December 2001) is a Slovak professional footballer who plays as a right midfielder or right-back for Niké Liga club Železiarne Podbrezová and the Slovakia national team.

 Club career

 Železiarne Podbrezová

 Kováčik made his professional debut for Železiarne Podbrezová against Slovan Bratislava on 16 July 2022.

 Como

 In June 2024, his transfer to Serie A side Como 1907 was announced.

 Loan to Jagiellonia Białystok

 On 4 September 2024, his loan to Jagiellonia Białystok on a one-year deal was announced.
 After being assigned squad number 22, he made his debut in a 3–2 victory over Lechia Gdańsk on 21 September 2024.
 On 4 February 2025, his loan was terminated.

 Loan to Železiarne

 On 6 February 2025, Kováčik returned to Železiarne Podbrezová for the remainder of the season.